 More than 200 award-winning artists from across the country showcase their wares throughout Downtown Disney.
 The three-day festival features chalk artists, House of Blues folk artists, a jazz festival, culinary delights and family activities.
 Get full details on our Festival of the Masters page.

 Enjoy live entertainment, festive decor, fun photo ops and so much more.
 Santa appears daily in front of the World of Disney store.
 Use PhotoPass services or your own camera to capture photos with Santa.
-Santa Goofy will replace Santa on Dec.
-25. Get full details on our Holiday Happenings page
+Santa Goofy will replace Santa from December 25–29.
+Get full details on our Holiday Happenings page

 • DisneyQuest New Year's Eve - December 31, 14

 DisneyQuest at Downtown Disney West Side will host it's annual New Year's Eve Party, including: attractions and video games, appearances by Disney characters, DJ dance party, New Year's countdown, party favors, and family fun food.
 For more information or to purchase online tickets visit disneyworld.com/disneyquestparty or call 407-WDISNEY closure to time.